Get

 Sound is measured in decibels (dB).
 There are many situations in which a dog can be exposed to loud noises (fireworks, dogs in kennels barking, etc.), and each has its own decibel level.

 Some sounds you would expect to be loud because they can be painful for us to listen to, let alone our dogs.
 Sounds such as drilling or fire engine sirens are loud, but what about more mundane household sounds?
-Take a look at the comparison graph below:
+There are a few sounds, such as the vacuum cleaner running and an alarm clock blaring, that are close to the 85 dB limit for dogs.

-What Are the Signs Of Hearing Damage In Dogs?
+What Are the Signs of Hearing Damage in Dogs?

 Although congenital deafness differs from hearing loss caused by damage to the ears, you may notice a few signs that your pet’s hearing was damaged by noise.